InBrewJ/portfolio-netlify-identity-hugo-playground/site/content/post/brewing-chemex.md

 ---
-title: A beginners’ guide to brewing with Mockasins
+title: A beginners’ guide to brewing with Moccasins
 date: 2017-01-04T15:04:10.000Z
-description: Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
+description: Brewing coffee with shoes seems like a weird idea.
+But trust me, give it a try!
-image: /img/blog-chemex.jpg
+image: img/florence_nightingale-s_moccasins_wellcome_l0043770.jpg
 ---

 This [week](/wdwdw) we’ll **take** a look at all the steps required to make astonishing coffee with a Chemex at home.
 The Chemex Coffeemaker is a manual, pour-over style glass-container coffeemaker that Peter Schlumbohm invented in 1941, and which continues to be manufactured by the Chemex Corporation in Chicopee, Massachusetts\*.